 - Father's Day.
-Dad's big day lands on the first Sunday of September, which this year is 3 September.
+Dad's big day lands on the first Sunday of September, which this year is 4 September.
 It's bound to be a busy weekend wherever you are, so try to avoid travelling early in the month to steer clear of overpriced holidays.

-When’s the best time in September to take a holiday?
+When is the best time in September to take a holiday?

 For Australians, September is a month filled with event dates and school holiday breaks.
 It's also a time when the weather starts to turn warm so those looking to kick the winter blues will be considering travelling, even for a short weekend.

 To avoid the crowds and the holiday surcharges, travel as early in the month as possible.
-In Queensland, the school holidays start on 16 September, but for most other states they don't start until 23 September, so aim to leave before then to avoid the worst of it.